flybywiresim/docs/docs/beginner-guide/takeoff-climb-cruise.md

     !!! info "Lights at Take Off"
         Setting the RWY TURN OFF light to ON, the LAND LIGHTS to ON and the NOSE light to T.O minimizes bird strike hazard during takeoff.

+- Check ENG MODE SEL as required (should be on MODE NORM)

 - Set TCAS to TA or TA/TR and traffic to All or ABV)